kyma-project/telemetry-manager/docs/user/06-conditions.md

 # Telemetry CR conditions

 This section describes the possible states of the Telemetry CR.
-There are conditions type `LogComponentsHealthy`, `TraceComponentsHealthy` and `MetricComponentsHealthy` representing state of each of the subcomponents.
-The state of the Telemetry CR is derived from combined state of all the subcomponents.
+The state of the Telemetry CR is derived from the combined state of all the subcomponents, namely, from the condition types `LogComponentsHealthy`, `TraceComponentsHealthy` and `MetricComponentsHealthy`.

 ## Log Components State
 | No | Condition type | Condition status | Condition reason              | Remark                                     |